ropg/spi_lcd_read/boards.md

 # Display registers on startup

-For each board we simply copied the output of `read_registers.ino` from the examples directory.
+For each board I simply copied the output of `read_registers.ino` from the examples directory.
 All this does is give us the contents of some common registers as the display just wakes up.
+Feel free to send me additions to the list.

 &nbsp;